-The Hampshire and Isle of Wight Youth Commission has launched a new cyber safety campaign encouraging young people to take precautions online and know how to act should things go wrong.
+The Hampshire and Isle of Wight Youth Commission cyber safety campaign encouraged young people to take precautions online and know how to act should things go wrong.

 In 2016/17, the Youth Commission engaged with young people on cyber safety as part of their Big Conversation.
 Young people identified the need for peer-to-peer education on internet related issues.
 They collected 740 Big Conversation responses for cyber safety and launched the #GoFISH campaign, which stands for Go Find Internet Safety Help.

 In 2017/2018, the Youth Commission piloted Cyber Ambassadors in schools.
 The scheme aims to skill-up a small number of students in education settings on ongoing online safety issues.
 The Cyber Ambassadors disseminate learning to peers and support their establishment on online safety education.

 Youth Commission members presented the following recommendations to the Police and Crime Commissioner and partners at their2017 recommendations conference: